amir1387aht/hk_watchs_hack/README.md

 ⚠️ **Do NOT power the watch from the adapter** incorrect voltage can destroy the device.
 If your adapter is 1.8 V or 5 V, use a 3.3 V **level shifter**.

-Some models require entering bootloader mode manually (button press or pin short).
-Refer to the demo video for your specific model.

 ---

 ## 🧯 Troubleshooting